-- Essence – A particular way of existing (e.g., existing as a horse, or a rock, or a proton)
+- Essence: A particular way of existing (e.g., existing as a horse, a rock, or a proton)

-He recognizes pure being as not only unrestricted but uncaused, because it constitutes the ground of all other beings.
-Thus, if it had a cause, that cause would need to come from outside of all being – a logical contradiction in terms.
-This purely simple being is the cause of all caused beings, and because it has no restrictions or boundaries, is able to unify all lower orders of reality.
+He recognizes pure being as not only unrestricted but uncaused because it constitutes the ground of all other beings.
+Thus, if it had a cause, that cause would need to come from outside of all being—a logical contradiction in terms.
+This purely simple being is the cause of all caused beings, and because it has no restrictions or boundaries, it is able to unify all lower orders of reality.

 His position is based on the following premises:

 - If there are multiple uncaused beings, there must be a difference between those beings.
 If they are identical in all respects, then they are one.